 Likes stories of the past and is curious about the desert and the treasures which may lay within its bounds.
 Appreciates weapons for the tools they are and looks for a sword which is worthy of his skill.
-Loyal to his family, he visits regularly, and is loved by his brother, if only because he does not desire to inherit and leaves the business to those suited for it.
-Not materialistic, does not believe in owning more than he can carry, save when needed to survive.
+Loyal to his family, he does not desire to inherit and leaves the business to those suited for it.
+Not greedy, does not believe in owning more than he can carry, save when needed to survive, though is learning to appreciate the value of wealth.
+Has a strong aversion to starving, due to his early experiences in the desert.
 Sees money as the means to an end, not an end in and of itself, and will not burden himself with more than he can reasonably transport, if at all possible.

 Will go along with a group to a point, but has certain hard lines, which he will not cross.
 Has a pack mentality, and is aware of his innate lack of diplomacy, which he works to correct.